plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/sheriff.md

 for Chromium tests you can just mark these as `DISABLED_` in those configurations if you want.

+When marking a Blink test as slow/flaky/etc, it's often not clear who to send the CL to, especially if the test is a WPT test imported from another repository or hasn't been edited in a while.
+In those situations, or when you just can't find the right owner for a test, feel free to TBR your CL to one of the other sheriffs on your rotation and kick it into the Blink triage queue (ie: mark the bug as Untriaged with component Blink).

 ### Infra Breakage

 If a bot turns purple rather than red, that indicates an infra failure of some